shaheemMPM/fullstack-project-starter/apps/backend/README.md

 // The global filter handles everything else automatically!
 ```

 ## Background Jobs & Queues

 The backend uses **BullMQ** for processing background jobs asynchronously with **Redis** as the message broker. **Bull Board** provides a web UI for monitoring queues.

+### Architecture

+- **BullMQ** is registered globally in `app.module.ts` (shared by all queue modules)
+- Each module registers its own queues (e.g., `EmailModule` registers the email queue)
+- Queue and job names are defined in `src/constants/queues.ts` to avoid typos
+- Processors are colocated with their modules

 ### Prerequisites